 The story began on New Year's Day 1876 when Partick travelled to the mill town of Darwen, 20 miles north of Manchester.
 Although the game was not mentioned in local papers there was a brief report in Bell's Life: 'The Partick Club seem to have had it all their own way at Manchester … in presence of upward of 5,000 people.
 Most of the English team were Rugby players, and two of them are amongst the finest exponents of those rules in England.
 The Partick Club sent a very strong team to Manchester, including four of the Eastern, and the result was painfully one-sided, Partick carrying off the game by seven goals to nothing.'

-Teams were not listed but the mention of ‘four of the Eastern’ is interesting as that club’s members included Peter Andrews who moved to Sheffield that year, for work reasons.
-After the match the teams had dinner together at the Greenway Hotel (later the Greenway Arms, now demolished) which was close to Darwen’s Barley Bank ground.
+Teams were not listed but the mention of 'four of the Eastern' is interesting as that club's members included Peter Andrews who moved to Sheffield that year, for work reasons.
+After the match the teams had dinner together at the Greenway Hotel (nowadays named The Cock, in Duckworth Street) which was close to Darwen's Barley Bank ground.

 So, why would a team from a Glasgow suburb (in fact, a separate burgh) travel 200 miles to play an inexperienced eleven in an obscure Lancashire town?